Just-A-Visitor/Algorithmic-Pseudocode/Codeforces Contests/CF Round 581/C) Anna, Svyatoslav and Maps/ReadMe.md

 # Level Zero
 Everything went in vain.
-I submitted both the question to the testers.
+I submitted both the test cases to the testers (ultimately being hacked, of course).
 Now I am at level zero.
 I need to learn **Floyd Warshall** and revisit this question.

 **Don't trust Greedy**.